 - Ensuring compliance with applicable laws and fiduciary standards

 3. Investment management.
 The trustee’s primary duty is to act in the best interests of the trust’s beneficiaries.
-At the most fundamental level, this means the trustee must actively manage the trust’s assets by establishing a well diversified asset allocation that is appropriate for the long-term needs of the beneficiaries, many of whom may be young children.
+At the most fundamental level, this means that the trustee must ensure that the trust assets are managed in a way that is appropriate for the long-term needs of the beneficiaries, many of whom may be young children.

 In most states, a trustee is required to follow the “prudent investor rule,” as adopted by the governing state.
 In general, as the fiduciary, the trustee needs to consider the needs of the trust’s beneficiaries, the provisions regarding the timing and amount of income and principal distributions, and the preservation of trust assets.
 Diversifying (investing in a variety of assets) is generally required as a duty for prudent fiduciary investing.

 In addition to the three broad categories of recordkeeping, trust administration, and investment management, a trustee has fiduciary responsibilities that can prove both personally difficult for the trustee and divisive for the beneficiaries.
 These duties include the following:

 - Administer the trust by its terms.
 The trustee has an obligation to carry out the terms of the trust as the grantor has laid them out.
 For example, the trustee must follow the grantor’s established distribution schedule, rather than making distributions on a different timeline.